pypa/pip/docs/html/ux-research-design/research-results/users-and-security.md

 #### Reliance on good software development practices

+Selected quotes from research participants

-A small number of participants e### Selected quotes from research participants xplained they have good software practices in place, which help with writing secure software.
+> A small number of participants explained they have good software practices in place, which help with writing secure software.

 > "We have a book about ethics of code - we have mandatory certification."